mantidproject/quasielasticbayes/README.md

 # quasielasticbayes

 This package provides a convenient set of Python wrappers for a set of routines used to perform Bayesian analysis on quasi-elastic neutron-scattering data.
+The original Fortran code was written by Dr. Devinder Silvia, with supervision from Dr. Spencer Howells, in the 1980's.
+The longevity of the package is owed to the efforts of Dr. Spencer Howells, and members of the Mantid Project team.

 ## Setup